sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components_ATF.rst

 .. rubric:: Getting the ATF Source Code

-The pre-built TF-A binary is in TI Processor SDK:
+The pre-built TF-A binary is in the TI Processor SDK:
 <path-to-processor-sdk>/board-support/prebuilt-images/<optional-build-machine-name>/bl31.bin.
 Use this binary since it is tested with TI Processor SDK.

-If it is not possible to use pre-build binary, use the following:
+If it is not possible to use a pre-built binary, use the following:

 .. code-block:: console